technomancy/leiningen/doc/FAQ.md

 **A:** For long-lasting processes, use `lein trampoline run &` or consider to (uber)jar the program.
 For short-lived ones, both `lein run <&- &` and `bash -c "lein run &"` will work fine.

+**Q:** I need to do AOT for an uberjar; can I avoid it during development?
+**A:** A reasonable request.
+Leiningen supports isolating different profiles by their target directory.
+Simply specify `:target-path "target/%s"` in order to have each profile set use a different directory for generated files.
+Then you can put your `:aot` settings in the `:uberjar` profiles, and the .class files created from the AOT process will not affect normal development use.
+You can specify the profile-isolated `:target-path` in your `:user` profile if you want it applied across all the projects you work on.